empear-analytics/codescene-ci-cd/README.md

 1. Copy the secret from the webhook and use as the value for `CODESCENE_CI_CD_GITHUB_SECRET`.
 1. Set the Payload URL for the webhook to `[ServiceURL]/hooks/github?project_id=[ProjectNbr]`.
 Retrieve the project number from the delta analysis URL from the CodeScene UI.
 1. Select Push and Pull Request events to trigger the webhook.
 1. Set the `CODESCENE_URL` and start the _codescene-ci-cd_ service.

+#### Configure Bitbucket for CodeScene Delta Analysis
+The steps to follow to configure Bitbucket using webhooks for triggering delta analysis are:

+1. Create a CodeScene bot user in the CodeScene UI.
+Use the values specified for `CODESCENE_USER` and `CODESCENE_PASSWORD`
+1. Create an [App Password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) in Bitbucket that can be used for accessing the API, preferrably as a dedicated CodeScene user.
+(That user will be visible as the comment author.)
+Use that value for `CODESCENE_CI_CD_BITBUCKET_APP_PASSWORD`.
+1. Create a [webhook](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html) on the repository you want to trigger an analysis for.
+1. Set the URL for the webhook to `[ServiceURL]/hooks/bitbucket?project_id=[ProjectNbr]`.
+Retrieve the project number from the delta analysis URL from the CodeScene UI.
+1. Select Push and/or Pull Request Created/Updated events to trigger the webhook.
+1. Set the `CODESCENE_URL` and start the _codescene-ci-cd_ service.